 Offering paid leave for bereavement isn’t typically required by law, but it can be a great way to help employees in their time of need and show them that you value them and care for their well-being.
 Beyond the benefits of supporting employees’ mental and emotional health, providing paid bereavement leave can impact employee retention.

-Mindy Cassel, a licensed psychologist, thanatologist, co-founder and senior clinical advisor to the Children’s Bereavement Center, said that companies and supervisors have an opportunity to influence the recovery of their employees by supporting them after a loss.
+Mindy Cassel, co-founder of the Children’s Bereavement Center, said that companies and supervisors have an opportunity to influence the recovery of their employees by supporting them after a loss via bereavement leave.

 “The benefit to the company is that of greater appreciation and loyalty by both the griever and the staff for their compassion during a critical life event,” Cassel told business.com.
 “The adjustment of the bereft employee will be enhanced by reduced stress, flexibility and social support.”

 Many people see providing bereavement leave as the right thing to do, something that is kind and reflects the morals and values of the organization.
 But there are practical benefits a company stands to gain too.
 If you help your employee through this difficult time and give them space to grieve, you increase the likelihood that they will be capable of returning to their work when the time comes and be motivated to do so.
 Conversely, an employee who doesn’t get to take leave might have extra difficulty keeping up with their responsibilities and being productive due to the emotional stress they are under.
 From that vantage point, it’s in a company’s interest to provide leave if they want their employee to be as mentally healthy as possible and to succeed in their role going forward.

 Although bereavement leave is not legally mandatory in most states, it is a best practice for every business to offer some form of it.
 Companies can support their employees by creating a clear and comprehensive bereavement leave policy.